 Bath lifts and bath hoists do the same job,……. but there are some major differences to consider:

 - How they work: bath lifts raise and lower the user from beneath while bath hoists raise and lower the user from above.

-- Portability/installation: bath lifts may be either fixed or moveable and most require no installation, while bath hoists are generally affixed to the floor next to the bath and must be professionally installed.
+- Portability/installation: bath lifts may be either fixed or moveable, and most require no installation.
+In contrast, bath hoists are generally affixed to the floor next to the bath and must be professionally installed.

-- Suitability for independent use: many people find that a bath lift allows them to bathe independently, but people with diminished mobility might find it difficult or impossible to use a bath hoist without help.
+- Suitability for independent use: many people find that a bath lift allows them to bathe independently.
+Still, people with diminished mobility might find it difficult or impossible to use a bath hoist without help.